 wait until you see this.
 Click on the button Next.

 Autopilot is doing its work now.
 The user must wait until this process is done.
-After this, the user has a device which is in fully business-ready state.
+After this, the user has a device which is in the fully business-ready state.

 Click on show details for more information.